nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-access-web-pages-through-react-native-s-webview-component.md

 Then, what we're going to return is a `<View>` with our `style={styles.container}` and inside of that `<View>`, we're going to use `WebView`.

-What web view will allow us to do is it'll load a url, which we're getting from `{this.props.url}`, the url that we're passing in inside of the apps view.
+What `WebView` will allow us to do is it'll load a url, which we're getting from `{this.props.url}`, the url that we're passing in inside of the apps view.

 ```html
 class WebView extends React.Component{